iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend Remastered With Convexity.md

 ---
 ### **PL Inequality and Linear Convergence**

 PL means Polyak Inequalities, it's a relation between the norm of the gradient and the difference in the function's objective value.
 It's a Generalization of the KL inequality with some specific parameters.
 See [[Kurdyka Lojasiewicz Inequality]] for more details.
 The inequality allows us to derive linear rate convergence without assumptions about uniqueness of the minimizer and the convexity of the objective function.
+This is one of the characterizations for function satisfying the PL inequality.

 #### **Definition | Polyak Inequality**